-PFC is a hop-by-hop protocol between two Ethernet nodes.
-As show in above, the sender's egress port sends data packets to the receiver's ingress port.
-At the receiving ingress port, packets are buffered in corresponding ingress queues.
-Once the ingress queue length reaches a certain threshold (XOFF), the switch sends out a PFC pause frame to the corresponding upstream egress
+p-by-hop protocol between two Ethernet nodes.
+As show in above, the sender's egress data packets to the receiver's ingress port.
+At the receiving ingress port, packets are a corresponding ingress queues.
+Once the ingress queue length reaches a certain threshold (XOFF), the switch sends out a PFC pause frame to the corresponding upstream egress queue.
+After the egress queue receives the pause frame, it stops sending packets.
+Once the ingress queue length falls below another threshold (XON), the switch sends a pause with zero duration to resume transmission.